maskedconquerorofcoding/ollama-windows-build-guide/README.md

 Step-by-Step Setup
 Fork Ollama repo
-Go to github.com/ollama/ollama and click "Fork" (top-right).
-This creates your copy at github.com/YOUR_USERNAME/ollama.​
+Go to https://github.com/ollama/ollama and click "Fork" (top-right).
+This creates your copy at github.com/YOUR_USERNAME/ollama.​ (Replace "YOUR_USERNAME" with you're github username.)

 Install Git
 Download from git-scm.com/downloads.
 Run installer, select all components on "Select Components" screen for future modding ease.​

 Install Go
-Download Windows installer from go.dev/dl.
+Download Windows installer from https://go.dev/dl.
 Run it (adds go to PATH).​

 Open Git Bash
 Search "Git Bash" in Start menu and launch.​